-WILLS POINT, TX – Gospel for Asia (GFA, www.gfa.org) founded by Dr. K.P.
+WILLS POINT, TX – Gospel for Asia (GFA) founded by Dr. K.P.
 Yohannan – Discussing the life of women like Fena who daily suffer violent abuse, and the restoration and love brought about by nothing else but Jesus.

 Life for Fena was difficult to say the least.
 In a recent report by the World Health Organization, researchers found that 35 percent of women around the world have been subjected to violence at the hands of an intimate partner, either physically and/or sexually.
-Fena fell among that 35 percent.
+Fena fell to 35 percent.

 Fena often suffered at the hands of her drunken husband, Bir, enduring beatings when he wasn’t sober.
 Not only did her husband drink, but all three of her sons followed in his footsteps.
 Their drinking led them to sell many of the family belongings in order to purchase more alcohol.
 There was no peace in their home.
 Even the townspeople despised the men for their behavior.

 Enough Is Enough

 Something had to change in Fena’s family.
 She could not take the abuse or the strife in her home anymore.
 Fena decided to flee from her husband and sons and went to live in her mother’s house—an option many women do not have.